Sociology Department (SOC)

 Sociology of Media

 This course will critically examine the relationship between media, culture and society.
 In this course, we examine the impact of media in society across multiple areas including the history and structure of media organizations, media economics, methods used in media research, the relationship between political power and the media, and the distinction between news and entertainment.
 We will give special attention to theoretical approaches used to examine media in each of these substantive areas.
 Multiple forms of media will be examined including printed presses, radio, television, electronic news, virtual and online communities, film and social networking platforms.
 Prerequisite: SOC 110 or SOC 120 or ANT 101.
+(Cross-listed with ERS/SOC, may only earn credit in one department.)
 Offered Occasionally.

 SOC 318 Cr.3

 Surveillance and Society

 Surveillance is now a prominent feature in the contemporary, post-9/11 world.
 In this class we will explore the concept of surveillance, its development, and the various ways that surveillance exists within the social world.
 This will include an examination of how surveillance intersects with, and is used by, the government and law enforcement, corporations, institutions such as the economy and schools, and you.
 A major organizing question of the course is this: How is the practice of surveillance changing our social life and our notions of public and private spheres?
 Prerequisite: SOC 110 or SOC 120.
 Offered Spring - Odd Numbered Years.